 The monitoring topic can also be created as a service in a3servers.xml with default monitoring options and a default name JoramMonitoringTopic.

 '''

 <service class="org.objectweb.joram.mom.dest.MonitoringTopic" />

 '''

 And to get the topic:

 '''

 Topic topic = Topic.create("JoramMonitoringTopic");

 '''

-The sample shows how to monitor a single queue.
+The sample shows how to monitor a single queue, it uses the well-known classic sample.